-Current divider in parallel resistors
+Current Divider Rule in parallel resistors

 By using the current divider rule, we can find the current in each resistor connected in parallel.
 The electric current passing through a circuit of two resistors in parallel is divided in two.

-Ohm’s Law and the Electric Power – Formulas
+Ohm’s Law and Electrical Power – Formulas

 Millman’s theorem is used to directly obtain the voltage between the ends of a parallel branch circuit.
 Equivalent Millman circuit Formulas, example.